MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

 You can add styles in the Microsoft Dynamics 365 Guides HoloLens app to provide visual cues for your holograms.
 For example, you can add the **Warning** style to indicate caution or the **Avoid** style to make sure that an operator doesn't do something that could cause harm.
-As your operators get used to the visual language that styles provide, their learning process will become faster.
+As your operators get used to the visual language that styles provide, their learning process will speed up.

 ## Add a style